Courses funded with Individual Learning Account

 They will send you an application form, which you should complete and return as soon as possible.
 Once your account is opened you will receive an Individual Learning Account number and your account will be credited with your funds.

 What next ?

-Once your course is booked, you will receive a learning token from ILA Scotland which details the course, price, provider.
+Once your course is booked, you will receive a learning token from SDS ILA which details the course, price, provider.
 The token can only be used for the course that you have booked.
 You must sign, date and send this token to your provider by post before you start your course.

 When can I start the course ?

 You may start your course as soon as you have completed the process of registering and handing over your learning token and any balance of cost to the training provider.

 Are there any hidden costs ?